zavoloklom/dnd-flavored-markdown/content/en.md

 Afterwards, the characters may receive new leads:

-- **Rumors:** _“Burning them right here in town can’t be good—no wonder the dead crawl out at the old cemetery.”_
+- **Rumors:** _“It’s not right to burn them in the middle of town—and we can’t do it out at the old cemetery either, not with the undead crawling out of the ground there.”_
 - **Duncan:** _“If you’re looking for a real challenge—there’s work in the mountains.”_
 - If **Rosa’s** attitude isn’t hostile: _“The attacks on merchants continue; your help would be welcome.”_
 - If the party aided **Gaston**, he offers “other delicate jobs.”